-- The Conference Committee met June 10th to discuss the VRT amounts included in the Work Plan for FY26. - The committee came to a decision to resolve the 2025 Significant Concerns raised by GoTriangle and decided on a VRT amount of \$0 for FY26. - The agreement on VRT amounts by the Conference Committee supersedes the recommendation from TPAC to include \$2.591m VRT revenue in the FY26 Work Plan. - The 2024 Significant Concerns are still outstanding and future year VRT amounts are still being deliberated.
-They are shown as "TBD" in future years. - Further details can be found on page 7 of the FY 2026 Wake Transit Work Plan.
+- The Conference Committee may meet prior to the June 18th Executive Board meeting to discuss the VRT amounts included in the Work Plan. - An agreement on VRT amounts by the Conference Committee would supersede the current recommendation from TPAC to include \$2.591m VRT revenue in the FY26 Work Plan. - Further details on the current TPAC recommendation can be found on page 7 of the FY 2026 Wake Transit Work Plan.